Ryan Hunter: Los Angeles Chargers

 On October 1, 2020, Hunter was signed to the Los Angeles Chargers practice squad.
 He signed a reserve/future contract with the Chargers on January 5, 2021.

 On August 31, 2021, Hunter was waived by the Chargers and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chargers on January 11, 2022.

 On August 30, 2022, Hunter was waived by the Chargers.

 Toronto Argonauts

 On September 23, 2022, it was announced that Hunter had signed with the Toronto Argonauts.
-He was a member of the 109th Grey Cup champions.
+He played in five regular season games in 2022 and started in two.
+He also started in both of the team's post-season games that year, including his first Grey Cup game, where the Argonauts defeated the Winnipeg Blue Bombers in the 109th Grey Cup game.

+In 2023, Hunter played and started in 18 regular season games and also started in the team's East Final loss to the Montreal Alouettes.
+In the 2024 season, he dressed in 17 regular season games, starting 16, and moved to left tackle following the injury to Isiah Cage midway through the season.
+His excellent play led him to being named the CFL's Most Outstanding Offensive Lineman and was named to the All-CFL team.
+Hunter played and started in all three post-season games that year, including the 111th Grey Cup where the Argonauts' defeated the Blue Bombers 41–24.